Tobacco smoking: Economic

 By contrast, some non-scientific studies, including one conducted by Philip Morris in the Czech Republic called Public Finance Balance of Smoking in the Czech Republic and another by the Cato Institute, support the opposite position.
-Philip Morris has explicitly apologised for the former study, saying: "The funding and public release of this study which, among other things, detailed purported cost savings to the Czech Republic due to premature deaths of smokers, exhibited terrible judgment as well as a complete and unacceptable disregard of basic human values.
-For one of our tobacco companies to commission this study was not just a terrible mistake, it was wrong.
+Philip Morris has explicitly apologized for the former study, saying: "The funding and public release of this study, which, among other things, detailed purported cost savings to the Czech Republic due to premature deaths of smokers, exhibited terrible judgment as well as a complete and unacceptable disregard of basic human values.
+For one of our tobacco companies to commission this study was not just a terrible mistake; it was wrong.
 All of us at Philip Morris, no matter where we work, are extremely sorry for this.
-No one benefits from the very real, serious and significant diseases caused by smoking."
+No one benefits from the very real, serious, and significant diseases caused by smoking."

 Between 1970 and 1995, per-capita cigarette consumption in poorer developing countries increased by 67 percent, while it dropped by 10 percent in the richer developed world.
 Eighty percent of smokers now live in less developed countries.
-By 2030, the World Health Organization (WHO) forecasts that 10 million people a year will die of smoking-related illness, making it the single biggest cause of death worldwide, with the largest increase to be among women.
+By 2030, the World Health Organization (WHO) forecasts that 10 million people a year will die of smoking-related illness, making it the single biggest cause of death worldwide, with the largest increase being among women.
 WHO forecasts the 21st century's death rate from smoking to be ten times the 20th century's rate ("Washingtonian" magazine, December 2007).

-The tobacco industry is known to be one of the largest global enterprises in the world.
-The six biggest tobacco companies made a combined profit of $35.1 billion (Jha et al., 2014) in 2010.
+The tobacco industry is one of the largest global enterprises.
+The six largest tobacco companies earned a combined profit of $35.1 billion (Jha et al., 2014) in 2010.